gradle/gradle/samples/README.md

 ### Explore available IDE support

-You're now ready to explore what's possible with Gradle Script Kotlin in IDEA.
+You're now ready to explore what's possible with the Gradle Kotlin DSL in IDEA.
 Generally speaking, things should "just work", as they would in the context of any other Java or Kotlin code you would write in IDEA.

 Start by opening `build.gradle.kts`.